barcek/glep/README.md

 The script invokes itself and is assumed in doing so to have been made both executable, via a command like `chmod +x glep`, and available from any directory, e.g. by placing it in the '/bin' or '/usr/bin' directory.

 The hashbang at the top of the file assumes the presence of AWK in '/usr/bin', the source code that this is in fact Gawk and that several other utils and Git itself are installed.
 A list can be found close to the top of the file, as well as in the help text.

+### Defaults

+The following sets of core default values are defined in the `defaults_set` function close to the base of the source file:

+- `settings`, for the root directory and format string for output, and at runtime user-provided values
+- `variants`, for the specially formatted search terms (`t`) and option flags (`f`)

 ### Making changes